 101 things on my to-do list - Fatigued and pained - Too busy, Too tired - My scars are ugly - Hurry up or no that is not right.

 Who has all this and far more going on in their head?

 It is common during sex to tune out, let thoughts wander.
-These thoughts might be thinking about work, family to do lists, or playing out an unrealistic idea of sex in our heads and judging ourselves as not being enough.
-Things like stress, relationship difficulties and over thinking a busy life make it more likely you will get into our head rather than staying connected to your body and your pleasure.
-The anxiety that can arise from from all of this and more can create a fight/flight/freeze response when we are wanting to feel connected.
+These thoughts might be thinking about work, family to-do lists, or playing out an unrealistic idea of sex in our heads and judging ourselves as not being enough.
+Things like stress, relationship difficulties and overthinking a busy life make it more likely you will get into our head rather than staying connected to your body and your pleasure.
+The anxiety that can arise from all of this and more can create a fight/flight/freeze response when we are wanting to feel connected.

-Here are 5 tips to slow down and be more mindful suring sex.
+Here are 5 tips to slow down and be more mindful during sex.

 If at any point during mindful sex you notice that you are reacting, closing down or tuning out, slow down (or even stop) and bring your attention back to your body and your breath.
 Tune in to your physical sensations, let go of any tension and notice your breath.
 Communicate with your partner and let them know what you are doing and what you need from them.
 Then, when you are ready, tune back in to your partner once again—feeling their body touching yours, looking at them (as well as into their eyes) as well as smelling, tasting and hearing them.
 All of these are ways of being more mindful during sex.